lexeree/auroralert/README.md

 `java -jar auroralert.jar <query interval>`

 where again, the query interval is in minutes.
-The implementation uses AWT to send notification...if anyone knows of a better cross-platform option let me know!
+The implementation uses AWT to send notifications...if anyone knows of a better cross-platform option let me know!

 When you enter the above script in the command line, you will be asked to choose a mode.
 Your current options are:
 - `update` will give you regular silent updates on current Kp levels, both estimated (current), or predicted (in one hour).